QR code scams now at epidemic level (guide)

 CyberShack’s view – QR codes are wide open to abuse

-I now refuse to use QR codes for ordering in a restaurant.
+I now refuse to use QR codes to order in a restaurant.
 Why?
 I don’t trust them, and I want to physically swipe/tap my credit card to make a payment.
 Restaurants know this issue, and most will take an order and payment at the counter.

 A friend has been scammed by a QR code at the petrol bowser.
-The first he knew was when he checked his credit card statement, which had lots of <$100 transactions.
+The first he knew was when he checked his credit card statement, which had several <$100 transactions.
 To add insult, he received a summons including substantial legal costs to pay for the petrol.

-A non-tech-savvy senior friend was scammed using a QR code to claim a so-called prize from a well-known retailer that you have a 50/50 chance of shopping at.
+A non-tech-savvy senior friend used a QR code to claim a prize from a well-known retailer that you have a 50/50 chance of shopping at.
+It cost him thousands of dollars.

 Rule #5.
 Cybercriminals are smart and out to get you – caveat emptor.